Hand in Hand wasn’t always focused on entrepreneurship. Child labour, not joblessness, drove our creation.

 By the numbers

 Child mortality rates are dropping throughout the developing world.
 Fertility rates aren’t.
 The result: people younger than 30 now make up half the world’s population.
-Despite promising growth rates in many Hand in Hand countries, labor markets have failed to keep up.
+Despite promising growth rates in many Hand in Hand countries, labour markets have failed to keep up.
 Worldwide, more than 73 million people between the ages of 15 and 24 are jobless.

 80% of unemployed Kenyans are between the ages of 15 and 34 – more than 1.8 million people in total